vitessio/website/content/en/docs/reference/vreplication/vreplication.md

 keyspace:"lookup" shard:"0" filter:<rules:<match:"uproduct" filter:"select * from product" > >
 ```

-Meaning: replicate all columns and rows of product from `lookup/0.product`
+Meaning: copy and replicate all columns and rows of product from the source
-into the `uproduct` table in target keyspace.
+table `lookup/0.product` to the `uproduct` table in target keyspace.

 ```
 keyspace:"user" shard:"-80" filter:<rules:<match:"morder" filter:"select * from uorder where in_keyrange(mname, \\'unicode_loose_md5\\', \\'-80\\')" > >